miguelqnicolas/Advanced-CSS-Sprint-Challenge/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-An adaptive will use percents and some units that scale, but it will not be fully responsive.
+An adaptive website will use percents and some units that scale, but it will not be fully responsive.
 A fully responsive website will use media queries and look great on mobile, tablet, or desktop view.

 2. Describe what it means to be mobile first vs desktop first?